 Paul Raskin

-In Omaha, Will LaCroix and his mother, May, have been abandoned and left broke by her latest husband.
-Will, a gifted talent, convinces May to get them to Hollywood.
-He knows he can win on "Shooting Stars," Curt Kimball's weekly radio talent contest heard by millions.
-Then, he can keep them afloat........and have his chance at fortune.
-And fame.
+In Omaha, Will LaCroix and his less-than-perfect mother, May, have been abandoned and left broke by her latest husband.
+Will, a gifted talent, can keep them afloat if they can get to Hollywood where he can win big on "Shooting Stars," Curt Kimball's weekly radio talent contest heard by millions.
+With nothing to lose, they leave.

-In Hollywood, the determined pair find their way directly to Curt.
-Will impresses him, but a cunning Curt sees more.
-He recognizes this alluring young man holds a deep secret - one which Curt can use to settle an old score.
-He negotiates with May for her son.
-He will put Will on the show and ensure he wins - for a price.
-May, unaware of anything but her own needs, is easily manipulated into handing her son over to Curt.
+In Hollywood, the determined pair finagle their way directly to Curt, and Will impresses him on the spot.
+But Curt sees more.
+Much more.
+He recognizes this alluring young man's secret - and he can use that secret to settle an old score.
+He bargains with May for control of Will, putting him on the show and making sure he wins - for a price.
+With stars in her inebriated eyes, May is easily manipulated into handing over her 20-year-old son.

-The powerful young star, Julie Quinn hears Will on the radio and is intrigued.
+The powerful young star Julie Quinn hears Will on the radio and knows she's finally found what the studio has been looking for.
 The role of a lifetime, Savannah Joe, is up for grabs.
-A national search is on.
-Julie instantly recognizes Will’s talent and intuits what makes him ideal to play the sensitive, young hero.
-Although part of the Hollywood machine, she does not subscribe to its false morality and is determined to find out all she can about Will.
-In doing so, she also uncovers Curt's past and his nefarious scheme that is certain to destroy Will - and those like him.
+Julie intuits what makes Will special - and ideal - to play the sensitive young hero opposite her.
+Although part of the Hollywood machine, she does not subscribe to its false morality.
+She is determined to find out all she can about Will.
+In doing so, she also uncovers the truth about Curt, his past - and his sinister plan.
+A plan that will expose and destroy innocent people -

 "Paul has written a compelling story of love and healing set in old Hollywood with soaring, memorable melodies, complex characters and scenes, and delicious action with twists and turns –a narrative for our time that we have not seen before.
 He is a bit of a renaissance man who draws on his depth of experience in the entertainment business, his life, as well as his wonderful imagination. "